-In 2008, ESPN called Kareem Abdul-Jabbar the greatest player in college basketball history and to many, including Pat Riley, Micheal Cooper and Isiah Thomas, he is the greatest basketball player of all-time…yes, in front of Michael Jordan…and LeBron or Kobe if you actually think one of those two are somehow better.
+In 2008, ESPN called Kareem Abdul-Jabbar the greatest player in college basketball history.
+To many, including Pat Riley, Micheal Cooper and Isiah Thomas, he is the greatest basketball player of all-time…yes, in front of Michael Jordan…and LeBron or Kobe if you actually think one of those two are somehow better.

 His most recent issue with another player was with LeBron and his Bill Russell-less Mount Rushmore.